persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

  - the **Python editor** allows to define the model with the function **_exec** which:
     - takes floating point arguments (detected as the inputs of the model) (default: X0)
     - returns a float or a sequence of floats (detected as the outputs of the model) (default: Y0 = X0)
-    - can used other statements defined in the Python editor
+    - can use other statements defined in the Python editor

  - the **Inputs** section allows to:
     - List the inputs detected from the function **_exec**